 BLUSH stands for "Beautiful, Lovable, Unique SisterHood."
 The BLUSH Female Mentoring program is designed to help young ladies discover their strengths and find meaningful ways to put those strengths into action.
 Admittance into BLUSH is based on referrals by teachers and guidance.

 The purpose of Chess Club is for students to hang out and play chess with each other in a positive and safe environment.
-We meet every other Thursday, and students take turns bringing snacks and drinks to share with fellow club members.
+Chess Club meets every other Friday, and students take turns bringing snacks and drinks to share with fellow club members.
 Members will also participate in chess instruction and will have the option to participate in tournaments against other chess players in Greenville County.